wisdom-oss/service-geo-data-rest/README.md

   "$schema": "http://json-schema.org/draft-07/schema",
-  "title": "Layer Configuration Schema", "description": "The schema used to configure a Map Layer", "properties": {
+  "title": "Layer Configuration Schema", "description": "The schema used to configure a Map Layer", "type": "array",
-    "layers": {
-      "type": "array",
-      "title": "A list of layers which shall be made available in the database", "default": [],
-      "additionalItems": true,
   "items": {
     "type": "object",
     "properties": {
       "name": {
         "type": "string",
         "title": "Layer Name",
         "description": "The name of the layer is used as path parameter" },
       "db_schema": {
         "type": "string",
         "title": "Database Schema",
         "description": "The schema in which the tables for the resolutions are stored" },
       "resolutions": {
         "type": "array",
         "items": {
           "type": "object",
           "title": "Layer Resolution",
           "required": [
             "name", "table"
           ],
           "properties": {
             "name": {
               "type": "string",
               "title": "Resolution name",
               "description": "The name of the resolution which is used as path parameter" },
             "table": {
               "type": "string",
               "title": "Table name",
               "description": "The name of the database table which stores the geospatial data" },
             "default": {
               "type": "boolean",
               "default": false,
               "title": "Default Resolution",
               "description": "Indicator which is used if no resolution is given as path parameter" }
-              }
-            }
           }
         }